 “I have been actively using CBD-infused balm in my massage practice for over two years now and the results exhibited and reviews from my clientele have been nothing short of amazing,” Behr says.
 “In my own experience and the feedback I’ve gotten from clients, the effect is more of a localized, subtle melty or numbing sensation, rather than being warming or cooling.
 I find it’s wonderful to apply to soreness in the body after rigorous exercise for faster muscle recovery.”

-Behr incorporates cannabis-infused muscle balm into his medicated massages, which cost $90 for an hour and $125 for 90 minutes.
-Behr specializes in a number of massage techniques, including myofascial release, Swedish, trigger point, neuromuscular therapy, deep-tissue and others.
+Behr incorporates cannabis-infused muscle balm into his medicated massages, which cost $110 for an hour, $140 for 90 minutes and $170 for 120 minutes.
+Behr specializes in a number of massage techniques, including myofascial release, Swedish, trigger point, neuromuscular therapy, deep-tissue, and others.

 He said cannabis can ease inflammation, calm your body and help relieve pain organically.